 Ozzie Quevedo joined the Crimson Tide swimming and diving staff as associate head coach in June 2019.
 Quevedo joins the Tide following three seasons as Florida State’s assistant head coach.

 During his time in Tallahassee, the Seminoles made an impressive jump in the national rankings, going from 31st in 2017 to 14th in 2019.
-Quevedo’s tenure at FSU followed three seasons as an assistant coach at his alma mater, Auburn for three seasons (2013-16) where he played a big part in international recruiting.
-He worked with all groups, including the professionals who competed in the 2016 Olympic Games where he was a coach for Suriname.
+Quevedo’s tenure at FSU followed three seasons as an assistant coach at his alma mater, Auburn (2013-16), where he worked with all groups, including the professionals who competed in the 2016 Olympic Games where he was a head coach for Suriname.

-Prior to Auburn, Quevedo coached on the club and high school levels and was the head coach of the National Training Center Aquatics in Clermont, Fla. where he produced senior and junior national swimmers.
+Prior to Auburn, Quevedo coached on the club and high school levels and was the head coach of National Training Center Aquatics in Clermont, Fla. where he produced senior and junior national swimmers.
 In addition to NTCA, he coached both the men’s and women’s teams at the Montverde Academy.

-Quevedo was also an international competitor for Venezuela, including the 2000 Olympic Games in Sydney in the 100 fly and 400 free relay.
-He was the national champion in the 50m and 100m fly events in 2000 and is the current masters long-course world record-holder for the 50m fly (24.15), which he set in 2009.
-He also is a two-time Pan-American Games medalist.
+A 2000 Olympian for his native Venezuela, Quevedo swam the 100 butterfly and 400 freestyle relay in Sydney.
+He was the Venezuelan national champion in the 50m and 100m butterfly events in 2000 and set the masters long-course world record in the 50m butterfly (24.15) in 2009.
+He is also a two-time Pan-American Games medalist.

 Recent Workouts by Coach Ozzie

 Choose a premium membership and benefit from 20% off any subscription (individual or team) by using the coupon code “rolltide” during registration.